swiftlang/swift-evolution/proposals/0316-global-actors.md

 A global actor attribute (such as `@MainActor`) can neither be added nor removed from an API; either will cause breaking changes for source code that uses the API.

+## Future directions

+### Restricting global and static variables

+A global actor annotation on a global or static variable synchronizes all access to that variable through that global actor.
+We could require that *all* mutable global and static variables be annotated with a global actor, thereby eliminating those as a source of data races.
+Specifically, we can require that every global or static variable do one of the following:

+* Explicitly state that it is part of a global actor, or
+* Be immutable (introduced via `let`), non-isolated, and of `Sendable` type.

+This allows global/static immutable constants to be used freely from any code, while any data that is mutable (or could become mutable in a future version of a library) must be protected by an actor.
+However, it comes with significant source breakage: every global variable that exists today would require annotation.
+Therefore, we aren't proposing to introduce this requirement, and instead leave the general data-race safety of global and static variables to a later proposal.

 ## Alternatives considered

 ### Singleton support